debsankha/generalized-cycle/README.md

 # generalized-cycle-distance
-A small project on extending the idea of cycles to non-planar graphs
+A small project on extending the idea of cycles to non-planar graphs.